 Metro style apps can use devices and networking

-With the Windows 8 Device Object API, Metro style apps can find and use devices in a way that is consistent and easy to program.
+With the Windows 8 Device Object API, Metro style apps can find and use devices in a way that’s consistent and easy to program.
 Access is set through a device object model (DOM).
 The API can query and enumerate all of the DOM types that are using the same interface, traverse the DOM in a uniform manner, register to receive notifications of property changes and device arrival or removal, and set and retrieve properties.
 The API and the underlying DOM objects also support properties for different languages and different users.

 Developers can write Metro style apps that can enumerate device objects to present a Metro style app device selection UI that can show the same devices as the native Windows Metro style Device Picker UI.
 The set of devices that are displayed can be constrained to devices with certain characteristics—such as only audio input devices or only devices capable of receiving a PlayTo stream.
 Apps can also query for the default device in a device stack, such as the default printer or the default microphone.
 A device selection dialog listens for device arrival and departure events and dynamically changes the list of available devices shown in the dialog.

 Common devices that Metro style apps support